The Common Linnets: History

-2013–14: Eurovision and debut album
+2013–14: Eurovision Song Contest and debut album

 On 25 November 2013, the Dutch Eurovision Song Contest broadcasters, AVRO and TROS, announced in a press conference, that the band would represent the Netherlands at the Eurovision Song Contest 2014 in Copenhagen with the song "Calm After the Storm".
-Ilse De Lange and Waylon presented their song for Eurovision 2014 for the first time in the Dutch TV Show 'De Wereld Draait Door' on the 12th of March and released the final version the next day.
+Ilse De Lange and Waylon presented their song for Eurovision 2014 for the first time in the Dutch TV Show 'De Wereld Draait Door' on 12 March and released the final version the next day.
 On 9 May 2014, they released their debut studio album The Common Linnets and the following day reached second place in the Eurovision final behind Conchita Wurst of Austria.
 On 17 May 2014 the album entered the Dutch Albums Chart at number 1.
 On 14 May 2014 the album was at number 27 on The Official Chart Update in the UK.
 On 15 May 2014 the album entered the Irish Albums Chart at number 45.
 On 11 September 2014 they released "Give Me a Reason" as the second single from the album, the song peaked at number 92 on the Dutch Singles Chart.
 The Common Linnets won the 2014 Buma Cultuur Pop Award.